eBayClassifiedsGroup/PanteraS/examples/SmoothWebappPython/README.md

 This example shows how to start containers, stable and canaries.
-You can scale them up and down smootly with taking out from loadbalancer,
+You can scale them up and down smootly with taking out from loadbalancer.

 First build image:
 ```